Getting started

 parse_jelly_flat

 returns a generator of stream events (i.e., statements parsed).
-This allows you to efficiently process the file triple-by-triple and build custom aggregations from the stream.
+This case allows you to efficiently process the file triple-by-triple and build custom aggregations from the stream.

 Serializing a stream of graphs